US weekly real estate update - Magnolia State Live

 US weekly real estate update

-There has been a lot of buzz surrounding mortgage rate trends over the last week—and for good reason.
-Last week, a rate hike caused 30-year, fixed-rate mortgage loan rates to top 4% for the first time since 2019.
-In a normal market, interest rate hikes can slow the housing market down significantly, as even the most marginal hike has the potential to cause buyers’ monthly mortgage notes to increase by hundreds of dollars each month.
-As such, this type of record-high increase should have tempered at least some of the unusual market trends that are occurring across the nation.
-But as we’ve seen over the last couple of years, the pandemic-fueled housing market is anything but normal—and it continued to defy logic even after the hike.
+And that’s precisely what is expected to happen.
+Not only do the analysts polled by Reuters believe that the housing market will remain tipped in sellers’ favor for the next two years, but they also anticipate that U.S. housing prices will rise by another 10.3% in 2022.
+That is a staggering increase in home sales prices—and it is expected to take place right after a record-breaking year for home prices.
+Last year, a combination of record-low interest rates, extremely low housing inventory, and pandemic-driven buyer demand caused home prices to skyrocket by over 17% on average.
+That was the strongest yearly increase the housing market had seen in at least two decades—and the anticipated increase for 2022 will only add to the high cost of housing nationwide.

-Whether or not it will continue to do so is still up in the air—and there are new signs that it may not.
-According to new housing market data, the rate for 30-year, fixed-rate mortgage loans now averages 4.05%, and this week, the rates for other types of mortgage loans inched higher as well.
-And most experts believe that the Federal Reserve is on the cusp of raising interest rates in the very near future.
-The Federal Reserve added fuel to that fire on Feb.
-21 when Federal Reserve Governor Michelle Bowman noted support for a quarter- to half-percentage point increase in interest rates—which could happen as early as March if inflation readings are too high.
-Two other Fed officials, Governor Lael Brainard and New York Fed President John Williams, also signaled that they were ready to move on a rate increase next month.
+These price and market predictions weren’t the only surprising turn of events to occur in the housing market this week, either.
+In late February, the average rate on 30-year, fixed-rate mortgage loans climbed to over 4% for the first time since 2019.
+The Federal Reserve had also been clearly signaling that an interest rate hike would likely occur in the near future.
+But on March 1, mortgage rates took a downward turn, dropping to 3.9% from 4.18% the week prior.
+This was due, at least in part, to the Russian attack on Ukraine, which caused markets to tank—and, in turn, mortgage rates to decline unexpectedly.
+While lower interest rates are typically a good thing for buyers in a normal market, making it cheaper to borrow money, this new drop in interest rates could push more potential buyers into the market.
+That could make it even more difficult for buyers to land properties at a time when inventory is at record lows.
+Any subsequent drop in interest rates would likely just add to the current housing market issues.

-If the Fed rate hike happens, it may help to decelerate the buying trends we’re seeing in the housing market, which could work to drive down home prices as well.
-But it’s important to remember that this market is anything but ordinary.
-This week, numerous experts predicted that housing prices are not going to decrease in the near future—but are likely to increase rapidly instead.
-Some experts expect home prices to increase by up to 22% come spring—which would be yet another massive hit to potential buyers.
-To help you stay current on what’s happening in the housing market, real estate platform ZeroDown compiled a weekly real estate market report for using data from Redfin.
-Statistics are as of the week of Feb.
-20, 2022.
-Metros with more than 50 homes sold during the time period were considered for metro-level rankings for each statistic.
+To help you stay current on the housing market, ZeroDown compiled a weekly real estate market report using data from Redfin.
+Statistics are as of the four weeks ending Feb.
+27. Metros with more than 50 homes sold during this time period were considered for metro-level rankings for each statistic.

 Median sales price